 My limited-edition handmade linocut prints, monoprints, collagraphs, and drypoints, as well as painted stones, are available for purchase here in my online shop.
 Please visit often to keep an eye out, as I will be adding cards and more smaller originals.
 I also have an Etsy shop where I have successfully sold to buyers worldwide for the last 6 years.
 To arrange a viewing or request a price on a particular piece, or information regarding the galleries that regularly exhibit my work, please contact me directly via the Contact page, or see Galleries.

-Please do NOT use any of the images here under any circumstances, without the prior consent and knowledge of the artist.
-All of Judith’s work is copyright protected.
+Please do NOT use any of the images here under any circumstances, without my prior consent and knowledge.
+All of my work is copyright protected.